jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the compliance costs incurred by taxpayers:
   (c) the resources available to approved AIM providers.
 (3) A determination may set out the tax year or years for which it is to apply, or a date from which it is to apply (the implementation date).
 (4) A determination (a later determination) may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
-The Commissioner must give at least 120 days notice of the implementation date of that later determination, in a publication chosen by the Commissioner.
+The Commissioner must publish the implementation date of that later determination at least 120 days before that date.
 (5) A determination under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 5A — Binding rulings